taogen-dev-tools/plantuml-generator/README.md

 mv target/plantuml-generator-jar-with-dependencies.jar target/plantuml-generator.jar
 ```

-2) You can also get the executable jar file by downloading from [GitHub releases](https://github.com/tagnja/plantuml-generator/releases).
+You can also get the executable jar file by downloading from [GitHub releases](https://github.com/tagnja/plantuml-generator/releases).

-### Running This Project to Generating PlantUML Text
+### Running this project to generate plantUML text

 You can run the following command to get the generated PlantUML text.